Table of Contents

 - Asbestos exposure can be toxic and can even cause cancer.
 Long exposure like inhalation or ingestion of mineral fibers of asbestos for a long period can make the trapped fibers cause cancer (mesothelioma) and respiratory diseases.

-- Excessive exposure to lead, mercury, cadmium, and monosodium glutamate causes brain damages and nerve damages.
+- Excessive exposure to lead, mercury, cadmium, and monosodium glutamate cause brain damage and nerve damage.

-- Bleach, ammonia, toilet cleaners, cleaning liquids, concrete, can cause mild to severe burns.
+- Bleach, ammonia, toilet cleaners, cleaning liquids, and concrete, can cause mild to severe burns.